cristinae/teaching/we4nlp/README.md

 * Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
 2014.
 GloVe: Global Vectors for Word Representation. _Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP)_.
 Pages 1532-1543
 [[pdf]](https://nlp.stanford.edu/pubs/glove.pdf)

+* Quoc V. Le and Tomas Mikolov.
+(2014).
+Distributed Representations of Sentences and Documents.
+_Proceedings of the 31st International Conference on Machine Learning, in PMLR_ 32(2):1188-1196  [[pdf]](http://proceedings.mlr.press/v32/le14.pdf)

 ### Group A: Multilingual Embeddings